 When evaluating property management software features, check whether the platform has a formal partnership status, not just “integrates with” language.
 There’s a difference between connecting and being trusted.

-Pillar 2: AI-powered guest communication
+2. Unified Inbox: AI-powered guest communication

 Every host knows the 2am check-in question: “Where are the extra towels?”
 And the follow-up panic when the guest can’t find the lockbox code you already sent.